wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 I> ### Can't find `django-admin.py`?
 I> Try entering `django-admin` instead.
 Depending on your setup, some systems may not recognise `django-admin.py`.

-I> ### Running Windows?
+I>
-I> On Windows, you may have to use the full path to the `django-admin.py` script, for example:
+I> While, on Windows, you may have to use the full path to the `django-admin.py` script, for example:
 I>
 I> {lang="text",linenos=off}
 I> 	python c:\python27\scripts\django-admin.py